samirgattas/microblog/README.md

 # Usage

-To know the API calls, consult the swagger
+For API calls, see the swagger.